 In the San Francisco Bay Area (California) where we live, most pets are adopted as “rescues”.
 In fact, the personal desire (as well as peer pressure) to “rescue” a dog versus buying a purebred dog from a breeder is enormous.
 Even if one were to opt to purchase a dog from a breeder, most breeders require the purchasers of dogs to sign a contract agreeing to spay or neuter their new puppy.
 It seems plausible that a breeder would be satisfied by a new pet owner opting for tubal ligation or vasectomy.
 However, with respect to adopting a dog in California (and some other states/communities), the law demands the dog be spayed or neutered.

 The ASPCA produced a document evaluating the legal requirements regarding spay/neuter and alternative procedures for all 50 states.
-We recommend that you verify that the law in your state does not preclude vasectomies and tubal ligations as a legitimate form of sterilization for your dog with respect to shelters, rescue organizations, etc. As you can see from this document, the majority of states have a law that merely requires “sterilization” prior to adoption.
+We recommend that you verify that the law in your state does not preclude vasectomies and tubal ligations as a legitimate form of sterilization for your dog with respect to shelters, rescue organizations, etc. As you can see from the ASPCA document, of the 50 states analyzed, 17 states have no requirement for sterilization, 23 specify that a dog must be “sterilized” prior to adoption, and 10 states have laws which state that a dog must be “spayed or neutered” prior to adoption – California included.
+Clearly, the vast majority of the states that require alteration of dogs before adoption are satisfied that the term “sterilization” rather than “spay/neuter” accomplishes their stated objective.
 We believe the “spay and neuter” specific laws should be changed to “sterilization” to allow healthier hormone-sparing procedures as described on this website.
-Also, because technology may provide us superior options in the future, why wouldn’t it be advantageous to have a law broad enough to adapt to positive change?
+Further, it does not seem that good law would take the medical decisions out of the hands of the doctors, in essence allowing legislators to mandate specific medical care.
+It seems proper for legislation to mandate a specified outcome, and leave the decision as to how to best arrive at that outcome up to the doctors.
+Lastly, because technology may provide us superior options in the future, why wouldn’t it be advantageous to have a law broad enough to adapt to positive change?

 We need to change, clarify or expand the law in those communities/states that do not allow for hormone-sparing sterilization (i.e. tubal ligation or vasectomy) for all adoptive dogs.
 However, despite the studies that support the need for change, the veterinary community is not pressing for this change, and in many cases, will be opposing it.
 For example: